YOU THINK YOU KNOW WHO YOU ARE. YOU HAVE NO IDEA.

 It begins with Don Cheadle’s character stating the theme of the movie.
 He talks about how people in a normal city walk and run into each other.
 Not in L.A. though, because everyone’s hiding behind a shield of metal and glass and there is no interaction.
 Perhaps that is why people crash into each other, to connect.
 Screenwriter Paul Haggis focuses on fear in his directing debut, a darker film than the one he last wrote, Oscar winner Million Dollar Baby (2004).
 Racism is everywhere and its appearance is predictable… but sometimes an awkward surprise.

 In many ways, this film is reminiscent of other big-ensemble dramas about the City of Angels.
 There is nothing terribly original about the idea that the people of Los Angeles are hiding from each other in their cars, but what sets it apart from some of the other ensemble dramas is that all of the characters and stories are actually interesting.
 The acting is also superior throughout the film.
-Rarely does it happen that Sandra Bullock picks a genuinely good film, but this is one of those occasions, and she’s definitely worth seeing as the rich bitch who’s married to the Attorney General of Los Angeles; when the couple’s car is stolen, she goes through a crisis.
+This was a time when Sandra Bullock rarely picked genuinely good films, but here’s an exception.
+She’s definitely worth seeing as the rich bitch who’s married to the District Attorney; when the couple’s car is stolen, she goes through a crisis.
 The best performance in the film belongs to Matt Dillon playing a cop who’s hiding his sorrows behind a mask of racism; every day he makes amends by helping his father who is living with him and suffers badly from a urinary tract infection.
 Don Cheadle paints a memorable portrait of a rather detached police detective who cares for his dependent mother.

 Enough to raise your spirits